Chriksz/web-dev-2023-t2g1/documentations/theme-park-structure.md

+## The purpose of the web site

+- Selling tickets
+- Advertising of the different entertainments and services.

+## Content of the web site
+### Entertainments
+- Roller coaster
+- Zoo

+### Type of services
+- Medical team
+- Ticketing service
+- Event organization (e.g. birthday parties)
+- Food and drinks

+## Structure of the web site

+- Every page should an unified header (logo, navigation bar) and footer section (useful infos, logo).
-Its landing page should have navigation bar and the content should show basic information (opening hours, etc) and ticketing along some nice eye catching visuals
+- Its landing page should show basic information (opening hours, etc) and ticketing along some nice eye catching visuals
-It should have a page, detailing with different entertainments It should have a page dedicated to ticket selling (shopping cart)
+- It should have a page, detailing the different entertainments
+- It should have a page dedicated to ticket selling (shopping cart)

+## Used Technologies